 Having contacts is good, but having their verified and qualified professional email address is even better!

-In Phantombuster, the data enrichment tools offered by Phantombuster are those of Dropcontact 😘
+In Phantombuster, the data enrichment tools are from Dropcontact 😘

 Pro tip: You can choose to enter your Dropcontact API key if you already have a Dropcontact account

-This integration allows you to automatically enrich the data you scrape via your Phantoms, to collect the email addresses of your targets and thus to integrate them into your multi-channel nurturing scenarios!
+This integration allows you to automatically enrich the data you scrape via your Phantoms, in order to collect the email addresses of your targets, and thus to integrate them into your multi-channel nurturing scenarios!

 All the data is provided in real-time, allowing you to have up-to-date and verified data.
 In addition, Dropcontact is the only email finder platform guaranteed to be 100% RGPD compliant (0 databases are used in the process)